 Were you adopted through the Faith in Families or formerly the Catholic Children’s Society?
 Everyone’s experience is different and your needs and feelings won’t necessarily be the same as others who have been adopted.
-We’re here to offer advice and help you get the support you need.
+We’re here to offer advice to adopted adults and help you get the support you need.

 We have records going back to the mother and baby home days which hold various levels of information.
 We can put together a report for you and talk you through what it means.